 Understanding the hydrodynamic advantages and implications of each colonial architecture can be valuable beyond basic science since it may yield interesting applications to bioinspired underwater vehicles.
 Pulsatile jet propulsion is increasingly inspiring underwater vehicle engineering (Mohensi 2006, Yue et al. 2015).
 Multijet systems comprised of collaboratively interactive propeller units could revolutionize the field of underwater vehicles (Chao et al. 2017, Costello et al. 2015) with designs inspired by gelatinous invertebrates such as salps (Marut 2014, Krummel 2019, Bi et al 2022).
 Some of these bio-inspired solutions are stimulating novel solutions in the field of soft robotics (Renda et al. 2015, Krummel 2019), as deformable body shapes can augment propulsive forces (Giorgio-Serchi & Weymouth 2017).
 Understanding the biomechanical underpinnings of the diversity of salp colony architectures would reveal nature’s broadest design space for underwater multi-jet-propelled soft locomotors and their inherent trade-offs.

-Another potential application of this architectural ontology is the characterization of colonial morphology from a comparative, evolutionary perspective.
+Another potential contribution of this architectural ontology is the characterization of colonial morphology from a comparative, evolutionary perspective.
 Salp colony architectures are distributed across the phylogenetic diversity of salp species, but their evolutionary history remains unknown.
 The two main obstacles to the reconstruction of the evolutionary history of salp colony architecture have been (1) the lack of a homology framework to compare and characterize variation, and (2) a phylogenetic tree that resolves the position of every architecture in every lineage where it has evolved.
 Govindarajan et al. (2011) reconstructed the first thaliacean molecular phylogeny using 18S sequences.
 While this phylogeny included many of the known salp species, it cannot fully resolve the evolutionary history of salp colony architecture since the position of Pegea and Thalia are poorly resolved and the position of Helicosalpa is unknown.
 A phylogenetic comparative approach to the diversity of colonial architectures will facilitate further research on its evolutionary, ecological, and biomechanical underpinnings.
 If evolutionary shifts in the architecture of salp chains bring on changes in their locomotory efficiency, it is possible that these shifts are related to different selective pressures such as predatory pressure, habitat nutritional patchiness, or vertical migration behavior.

 The research directions outlined above would advance our understanding of salp biology across their species diversity.
 Salps have attracted significant scientific interest in the past decade since they are essential consumers in oceanic ecosystems that feed on microbial plankton production and can grow explosively following phytoplankton blooms (Henschke et al. 2016).
 Salp fecal pellets play an important role in the biological carbon pump and are responsible for a large fraction of the biological carbon pump (Decima et al. 2023), responsible for the trapping of gigatons of carbon fixed from the atmosphere into the deep sea and are therefore a key mediator for atmospheric CO2 concentration and global change (Buesseler et al. 2020).
 Many of the salp species that contribute most to this process are vertical migrators that respire and deposit (by defecation and predation) carbon during the day in the mesopelagic zone, after feeding during the night near the surface (Steinberg et al 2023).
 Many of the vertically migrating salp species (such as Salpa spp.) present a linear architecture (Madin et al. 1996) and their migratory behavior varies with colonial development (Henschke et al. 2021).
-While some of these linear, vertically migrating species have been extensively investigated, the ecology and natural history of the broader diversity of salps remains largely understudied.
+While some of these linear, vertically migrating species have been extensively investigated, the ecology and natural history of the broader diversity of salps remains understudied.
 Characterizing the relationship between colonial architecture, locomotion, and migratory behavior is key to understanding the ecological implications of shifting salp species compositions and distributions with global change (Lavaniegos & Ohman 2003).